nlesc-eTAOC/pyTAMS/docs/TAMS.rst

 Workers & parallelism
 ---------------------

-The TAMS algorithm exposes parallellism in two places: during the generation of the initial ensemble of trajectories (line 1 in the highlighted algorithm above), and at each splitting iterations where more than one trajectory can be branched (the loop on line 6 in the highlighted algorithm).
+The TAMS algorithm exposes parallelism in two places: during the generation of the initial ensemble of trajectories (line 1 in the highlighted algorithm above), and at each splitting iterations where more than one trajectory can be branched (the loop on line 6 in the highlighted algorithm).